gitorko/gitorko.github.io/source/_posts/Spring-Boot-Web-ReactJS.md

 The code is split into 2 different projects so that UI and backend can work independently.
 In the dev environment backend will run via `./gradlew bootRun` and frontend will run via `yarn start`
 Finally you can bundle frontend(reactjs) & backend into a single uber jar that can be deployed.

-Rest API return data that is renedered in reactjs frontend.
+Rest API return data that is rendered in reactjs frontend.

 {% ghcode https://raw.githubusercontent.com/gitorko/project80/master/project80-svc/src/main/java/com/demo/project80/controller/HomeController.java 31 34 %}